jayw-88/Translucence/README.md

 # Blurple-Twilight-Enhanced

 A theme for Vencord inspired by the Nitro theme, Blurple Twilight.
+Also has the implementation of EmojiReplace (Apple) theme.